-Please note that you will not pay CGT if profit comes from a stock and shares ISA or you give or sell the shares to your spouse or civil partner.
+Please note that you will not pay CGT if you reinvest through a 1031 Exchange Facilitator, or if your profit comes from a stock and shares ISA, or if you give or sell the shares to your spouse or civil partner.

 If you earn money through investment Quality dividends, then you will also pay tax on that.
 Dividends differ from profits in that profits are from when you sell your shares, whereas dividends are the regular payments you get from the share being a portion of the company’s earnings.
 With a stock trading chat room, you can get expert help on how to make investments that will pay regular dividends.

 You have a tax-free dividend allowance of 2,000.
 If your dividend earnings go above this, then you will pay dividend tax.
 If you fall into the basic tax rate, then you will pay 7.5%.
 If you fall into the higher tax rate, then you pay 32.5%, and with the additional rate, you will pay 38.1%.